How To Stream Live From Your iPhone in 2025 (Step-by-Step for Businesses)

 • Prevent your phone from overheating.
 Mobile live streaming consumes a lot of phone batteries and generates heat.
 Remove the phone cover if you have one, and place a fan behind the phone to cool it while streaming.

 • Do trial runs every time there’s a new iOS update.
-For example, users often complain about the live streaming quality or the audio not working after updating their iOS.
+For example, users often complain about the iPhone live streaming quality or the audio not working after updating their iOS.
 There are usually quick fixes for such issues on Apple Community Pages, but it’s still wise to conduct a test live stream before the actual show.

 • Keep your apps updated.
 These include the ones you’re using for uploading streams (such as Larix and Wirecast Go) and the platforms you’re uploading the streams to (Facebook, Twitch, and YouTube).
 Older versions cause issues with recognizing wifi and maintaining video quality.

-The commonality between these tips and accessories is that they are all about creating a professional-grade high quality live stream with a consumer-grade device.
+The commonality between these tips and accessories is that they are all about creating a professional-grade high-quality live stream with a consumer-grade device.
 With these tips and accessories, you can create a professional live stream from your iPhone.

 FAQs